isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 [click]

-- it battles the two Pokemon, storing the winner in the cache
+- it battles the two Pokemon, storing the winner in the cache.

 [click]

-- before scheduling a new battle between two random Pokemon from the cache
+- Finally, it schedules a new battle between two random Pokemon from the cache
 - This is done with a 3 second delay, because we don't need the battlers to be busy all the time
 - But, even if they were, the BEAM makes sure a single process can't pin the CPU and block other processes from executing -->